-At times BOOST Literacy may refer children to a Speech Pathologist if there is a possibility that the child’s issues may be broader than just spelling and reading.
-A Speech Pathologist may refer a child to BOOST Literacy if evidence suggests that a BOOST in Literacy skills is the highest priority.
+At times BOOST Literacy may refer children to a Speech Pathologist or Occupational Therapist if there is a possibility that the child’s issues may be broader than spelling and reading.
+A Speech Pathologist may refer a child to BOOST Literacy if evidence suggests that a BOOST in literacy skills is necessary.

-Aside from a whole collection of academic qualifications, BOOST Literacy was created and is run by a mum of a child who ‘the system’ was happy to fail.
-If you think you have ‘been through the mill’ trying to find solutions, chances are I have been there too.
-This places me in a strong position to be able to empathetically assist your child whilst also guiding you as parents to unravel the complicated mass of information and misinformation regarding resolving reading and spelling issues.
+Aside from a whole collection of academic qualifications, BOOST Literacy was created and is run by a mum of a child who struggled with both sensory processing issues and the acquisition of early literacy skills.
+If you think you are going ‘through the mill’ trying to find solutions, chances are I have been there too.
+This places me in a strong position to be able to empathetically assist your child whilst also guiding you as a parent to unravel the complicated mass of information and misinformation regarding resolving reading and spelling issues.

 BOOST Literacy has at its core, the emotional needs of children.
 Like you, I want kids to reach their full potential by embracing the full curriculum through competence in core reading and spelling skills.
 It would be my pleasure and privilege to guide you and your child to such competence.

 A parent’s ‘gut feeling’ is accurate most of the time.
 Even when we resist ‘comparing’ our child to others, we usually have an idea if they are ‘where they should be’ or not.
 Dismissive comments like “boys are often a little slower to catch on”, “one day it will just click”, “we can monitor it and see how things go”, “they all catch up eventually”, “I wouldn’t be worried yet”, “nothing can be done before they turn 7 “, are just plain unhelpful.
-The above comments are consistent with a belief that learning to read and spell follow a ‘developmental’ theory.
-This theory has been discounted by research and we now view it as a skill deficit.
 As with all deficits in skill, appropriate teaching fills the gaps and removes the deficit.
 Result….happy, confident, competent children who can embrace the full range of the curriculum because they are all skilled up to ‘fly’.

 The only sensible emotional response to continuously finding something too hard is to disengage.
-A speech to print approach will break down this resistance and show you child that reading isn’t too hard for them, just no one has shown them the way that makes sense to their brain yet.
-We go from speaking words to breaking them into sounds and then blending them back to words.
+Our strategies include scaffolding skills from ‘speaking’ words to ‘breaking them into sounds’ and then ‘blending’ them back to words.
 This all happens through fun, engaging and game based activities aimed specifically at the deficits your child displays.
-Reading will become pleasurable when your child learns how to ‘crack the code’.
+Reading will become more pleasurable when your child learns how to ‘crack the code’.

 This is a common combination.
 For some children the ‘visual’ nature of print on paper gives them enough hint as to what the word is that they can read quite well.
 Spelling requires a whole different set of competencies due to the brain being required to hear the sounds in the word and then put them on paper with the correct letter choices.
 Many children have been expected to remember by ‘sight’ all words to spell and read.
 Again, this can break down at any point along the continuum as it relies on strong visual memory and recall of letters in the correct order.
-Often children rely on a strategy of asking “how do I spell….” which does not promote independence nor competence in written expression.
-Speech to sound approaches and SSP in particular develop skills at the base level of phonemic awareness and teach a strategy by which children can learn to independently spell any word they choose.
+BOOST Literacy develops skills at the base level of phonemic awareness and teaches a strategy by which children can learn to independently spell any word they choose.

-BOOST Literacy works with home schooling mums and kids by working 1:1 with children or supporting mums in providing speech to print via Speech Sound Pics (SSP) teaching experiences at home.
+BOOST Literacy works with home schooling mums and kids by working 1:1 with children or supporting mums in providing training in knowing how to help.
 Flexibility is key.
 You tell me what you need, I will find solutions to get you on the right track.